javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 ## Summary

 The `try..catch` construct allows to handle runtime errors.
-It literally allows to try running the code and catch errors that may occur in it.
+It literally allows to "try" running the code and "catch" errors that may occur in it.

 The syntax is: